jamuhl/nodeCQRS/README.markdown

 This modules are the result of open sourcing parts of a large reallife project of a distributed system based on the principle of
 DDDD and CQRS.
 It's gone through a lot of iterations and should address most pitfalls.

+- you could find this sample done with adrai's framework at [adrai's cqrs-sample](https://github.com/adrai/cqrs-sample)

 The API is designed well so you can focus on the domain without worring to much about the infrastructure.

 - [domain](https://github.com/adrai/node-cqrs-domain)